PaulmannLighting/apis-saltans/apis-saltans-nwk/ARCHITECTURE.md

 # apis-saltans-nwk Architecture

-`apis-saltans-nwk` contains transport-neutral Zigbee NWK context types.
-It is a boundary crate: hardware-facing code can attach network source and metadata to received payloads, while protocol-facing code can describe outbound network destinations without depending on a specific radio or NCP backend.
+`apis-saltans-nwk` contains transport-neutral Zigbee NWK receive context types.
+It is a boundary crate: hardware-facing code can attach network source and metadata to received payloads without making protocol-facing code depend on a specific radio or NCP backend.

 The crate intentionally does not parse NWK frames, perform routing, discover devices, or dispatch application payloads.
 Those responsibilities live in the